hby/tock/README.md

 A crazy, silly, little library for generalized counting.

+## Goals

+It is possible that others will get a benefit from using this library

 > I have spent lots of time on totally useless problems.
 >
 >  -- Claude Shannon

+> So What or Kind of Blue were done in that era, the right hour, the right day.
+It's over; it's on the record.
+>
+>  -- Miles Davis

 ## Status